ramiabr/PythonCheatSheet/How to Interface CPP with Python/Readme.md

 ## Step 1:
 You need to create an interface point in C++ code where the Python can interface with C++ code.
-Lets say we need to use LicenseModel class in Python code then you need to do the following
+Lets say we need to use Shape class in Python code then you need to do the following

 #### Original Code:
 ```